Rn Targeted Medical Surgical Cardiovascular Online Practice 2023

 Rapport Remotely: The absence of physical presence can make it harder to build trust.
 The RN must be adept at using video and active listening to convey empathy and create a strong therapeutic alliance.

-Interoperability and Integration: The RPM device data must flow seamlessly into the patient's electronic health record (EHR).
+Interoperability and Integration: The RPM device data must flow naturally into the patient's electronic health record (EHR).
 Lack of interoperability can lead to fragmented care and increased RN workload.

 Conclusion: A New Paradigm for Cardiac Care